cpraveen/numa/minimax.md

 > The best choice is to make the maxima and minima of the error to be of same magnitude by adjusting the slope and position of the straight line.

-By looking at the error curve, we see that the maximum error is achieved at the end points
+**Minimax approximation.** By looking at the error curve, we see that the maximum error is achieved at the end points

 \begin{align}
 f(-1) - p_1(-1) &= \ee^{-1} - (a_0 - a_1) = E_1 \\